-Over its thirty one year history, the Huntington Beach Concours has grown to be one of the outstanding automotive events in Southern California.
+Over its thirty four year history, the Huntington Beach Concours has grown to be one of the outstanding automotive events in Southern California.
 First staged in 1986, the Concours has its home on the picturesque lawns of Huntington Beach Central Park in Huntington Beach.
 Central Park lies adjacent to the Huntington Beach Public Library & Cultural Resource Center at Talbert and Goldenwest.
 Our field of entrants includes the best domestic, British, European and Asian, vintage to current automobiles and motorcycles.
 Recently, vintage and racing bicycles have also been added to the event.

 When the event was staged in 1986, its premise was not the usual Concours event that favors the elite marques of the automotive world.
 The Steering Committee, led by Founder, Bart P. McGrath, envisioned an event that would truly feature and favor all automotive makes whether Ferrari or Ford, MG or General Motors.
 The Committee understood that prince and pauper alike, all car guys have lavished time, effort and expense on their automobile or motorcycle of choice, and all entries are deserving of recognition.
 Moreover, whether a car guy, motorcyclist or cyclist; everyone has an appreciation for the broad spectrum of entries at the event.
 The Committee felt that a Ferrari owner would enjoy seeing the Fords and Street Rods.
 Likewise, a Muscle Car man would equally enjoy Mercedes or Masarati.
 Over the years, the Committee’s vision has been proven out time and time again, as many of our entrants who enter the event on a regular basis own a variety of foreign and domestic makes, and enter them each year.
 Comments from the entrants also validate the Event as they very much enjoy seeing the wide variety of manufacturers and builders represented.